 Elf on the Shelf has been around since 2004 and has gained an enormous amount of popularity across the US.
 You buy a “kit” that includes the children’s book and the elf.

 The elf visits children between Thanksgiving and Christmas Eve and reports back to Santa whether the children have been naughty or nice.
-The elf plays a game of hide and seek with the family and moves during the night.
+The elf plays a game of hide and seek with the family throughout the month of December and moves during the night.
 The children have to find the elf each morning, but they cannot touch the elf!

-Elf on the Shelf has gotten to be a VERY big part of Christmas for many families.
-Children look forward to the elf’s appearance and get up each morning anxious to see where he/she has been up to overnight.
+Elf on the Shelf has gotten to be a VERY big part of the Christmas season for many families.
+Children look forward to the elf’s visit and get up each morning anxious to see where he/she has been up to overnight.

 The past few years have seen an increase in alternatives to Elf on the Shelf.
 Many of these other ideas have a similar concept and these printable props would work for the alternatives too!